Welcome to Volcano Country!

 Ohakune is a small town known as the southern Tongariro gateway.
 Like National Park Village, it is a good base for the national park activities, especially skiing at the Turoa ski field and mountain biking.

-Although it’s small, it boasts itself as the apres-ski capital of the North Island with a number of bars and restaurants at ‘The Junction’, which is 2km from downtown (the main street).
+Although it’s small, it boasts itself as the apres-ski capital of the North Island with a number of bars and restaurants at ‘The Junction’, which is 2km (1.2 miles) from the main street.
 However, this area is only buzzing in winter.
 You’ll find a more relaxed atmosphere in summer, with visitors coming to the town to either do the Tongariro Crossing or take on one of the biking trails, as there are shuttles from the town taking you to the most popular activities.
 The closest bike trails are the Old Coach Road (see Ruapehu guide for more information) and the trail from Ohakune Mountain Road.
 For a few jumps and pumps, check out the Te Pepe Pump Track on ‘The Junction’ side of town.

 You may have also noticed from the image that Ohakune prides itself on being the “Carrot Capital”.
 See the giant fibreglass carrot on the east side of Clyde Road.
 This is also the start of the Jubilee Walk, a short but pleasant walk through the forest.